Dhaka: Etymology

 The origins of the name Dhaka are uncertain.
-Once dhak trees were very common in the area and the name may have originated from it.
-Another popular theory states that Dhaka refers to a membranophone instrument, dhak which was played by order of Subahdar Islam Khan I during the inauguration of the Bengal capital in 1610.
+It may derive from the dhak tree, which was once common in the area, or from Dhakeshwari, the 'patron Hindu goddess' of the region.
+Another popular theory states that Dhaka refers to a membranophone instrument, dhak, which was played by order of Subahdar Islam Khan I during the inauguration of the Bengal capital in 1610.

-Some references also say it was derived from a Prakrit dialect called Dhaka Bhasa; or Dhakka, used in the Rajtarangini for a watch-station; or it is the same as Davaka, mentioned in the Allahabad pillar inscription of Samudragupta as an eastern frontier kingdom.
-According to Rajatarangini written by a Kashmiri Brahman, Kalhana, the region was originally known as Dhakka.
+Some references also say it was derived from a Prakrit dialect called Dhaka Bhasa; or Dhakkaiyya, used in the Rajtarangini, meaning a watch station; or it is the same as Davaka, mentioned in the Allahabad pillar inscription of Samudragupta as an eastern frontier kingdom.
+According to Rajatarangini, written by a Kashmiri Brahman, Kalhana, the region was originally known as Dhakka.
 The word Dhakka means watchtower.
-Bikrampur and Sonargaon—the earlier strongholds of Bengal rulers were situated nearby.
-So Dhaka was most likely used as the watchtower for the fortification purpose.
+Bikrampur and Sonargaon—the earlier strongholds of Bengal rulers—were situated nearby.
+So, Dhaka was possibly used as the watchtower for fortification purpose.

 History

 Pre-Mughal

 The history of urban settlements in the area of modern-day Dhaka dates to the first millennium.
 The region was part of the ancient district of Bikrampur, which was ruled by the Sena dynasty.
 Under Islamic rule, it became part of the historic district of Sonargaon, the regional administrative hub of the Delhi and the Bengal Sultanates.
-The Grand Trunk Road passed through the region, connecting it with North India, Central Asia and the southeastern port city of Chittagong.
+The Grand Trunk Road passed through the region, connecting it with North India, Central Asia and the south-eastern port city of Chittagong.
 Before Dhaka, the capital of Bengal was Gour.
 Even earlier capitals included Pandua, Bikrampur and Sonargaon.
 The latter was also the seat of Isa Khan and his son Musa Khan, who both headed a confederation of twelve chieftains that resisted Mughal expansion in eastern Bengal during the late 16th century.
 Due to a change in the course of the Ganges, the strategic importance of Gour was lost.
 Dhaka was viewed with strategic importance due to the Mughal need to consolidate control in eastern Bengal.
 The Mughals also planned to extend their empire beyond into Assam and Arakan.
 Dhaka and Chittagong became the eastern frontiers of the Mughal Empire.